douglasgreen/software-development/declarative_programming.md

-# Declarative Programming

-Certainly!
-Here's a revised version of the documentation, reorganized and rewritten for clarity:

 # Programming Paradigms: Declarative vs. Imperative

 Programming can be broadly categorized into two main paradigms: declarative and imperative.
 Each has its own strengths and weaknesses, and understanding them can help in designing more effective and manageable code.